Convergence and preservation of cyclicity: Introduction

-On a related note, an approach was developed for the study of cyclicity in \cite{BCLSS15} based on the study of so called \emph{optimal polynomial approximants} (or o.p.a.) associated to a function $f$.
-Suppose $f_n$ is a sequence of elements of $\mathcal{H}$ converging to $f$ in the norm of the space.
-Although the main conclusion one wishes to observe, that is whether the function is cyclic, is not determined by whether the functions $f_n$ are cyclic, many of the features will be shown to be preserved in some way by convergence.
-In particular, the o.p.a. associated to each function characterize their cyclicity and they are determined by a corresponding linear system.
-If we denote by $M$, $c$, $b$ the matrix, unknown and independent term of said linear system in the case of $f$, and by $p_{d}$ the o.p.a. of degree $d$ associated to $f$, on the one hand; and, by $M_n$, $c_n$, $b_n$, $p_{n,d}$ the analogues for $f_n$, we will see that $M_n$ converge to $M$, $c_n$ to $c$, $b_n$ to $b$, and $p_{n,d}$ to $p_{d}$, all, at a speed in terms of $n$ that is comparable to the rate at which $\|f_n-f\|_{\mathcal{H}}$ converges to 0.
-Unfortunately, the constants of comparison are different for each $f$ and are not uniformly bounded.
+One such specific feature arises from two basic properties of o.p.a.: one is that the o.p.a. of all degrees associated to each function $f$, together with the value $f(0)$, characterize the cyclicity of $f$; the other property is that each of the o.p.a. is determined by a corresponding linear system.
+If we denote by $p_{d}$ the o.p.a. of degree $d$ associated to $f$ and by $M$, $c$, $b$ the matrix, unknown and independent term of the corresponding linear system, and for each $n\in\N$ we denote by $p_{n,d}$, $M_n$, $c_n$, $b_n$, the analogues for $f_n$, we will prove that $M_n$ converges to $M$, $c_n$ to $c$, $b_n$ to $b$, and $p_{n,d}$ to $p_{d}$, all of them, at a speed \emph{in terms of $n$} that is comparable to the rate at which $\|f_n-f\|_{\mathcal{H}}$ converges to 0, although the comparison constants $C(d,\alpha,f)$.

+If one finds uniform bounds for $C(d, \alpha, f)$ of the form $C'(d, \alpha)$, it is possible to extrapolate cyclic properties to the limit function.
+However we were able to show that, unfortunately, the constants of comparison are different for each $f$ and are not uniformly bounded.

-We will begin in Section \ref{Sect2} presenting some preliminaries on the spaces we will study, making more precise the definitions needed.
-Then, in Section \ref{Sect3}, we will provide some very strong assumptions under which a sequence of cyclic functions do indeed converge to a cyclic function, as well as the folklore result, which consist of counterexamples on how the additional hypothesis can't be ignored for the preservation of cyclicity.
-All this is presented in Theorem \ref{cyclic_limit_alpha>1} below.
-Then, we do a similar study of the question on the preservation of non-cyclicity, in Theorem \ref{thm32}, but here the answer depends on the space we look at.
+We will begin in Section \ref{Sect2} by presenting some preliminaries on the spaces we will study, making more precise the definitions needed.
+Then, in Section \ref{Sect3}, we will provide some very strong assumptions under which a sequence of cyclic functions do indeed converge to a cyclic function, as well as the folklore result, which consist of counterexamples on how the additional hypothesis cannot be ignored for the preservation of cyclicity.
+This is presented in Theorem \ref{cyclic_limit_alpha>1} below.
+Then, we do a similar study of the question on the preservation of non-cyclicity, in Proposition \ref{thm32}, but here the answer depends on the space we look at.
 We will dedicate Section \ref{sect4} to the study of o.p.a. and their convergence.
 With the notation above, our main result is Theorem \ref{thm1a} below, which gives quantitative estimates on the norms of $b_n-b$, $M_n-M$ and $p_{n,d}-p_d$ in terms of those of $f_n-f$.
 Then we clarify how the corresponding constants (for fixed $f$) may blow up as $f$ moves through a Dirichlet-type space.
 This is done in Proposition \ref{propo45}.